shan-alexander/data-engineering/README.md

 ## Step 6: Do a quick exploration of the data to look for insights

 Write a view to isolate gold, rice, and bananas and chart their price as separate lines on a line chart.
-Consider yourself an investor in mid-year 1996, and you intend to invest in one of these three commodities, with the intention of selling your position in 10 years (mid-2006).
+Consider yourself an investor in mid-year 1996, and you invested in one of these three commodities, with the intention of selling your position in 10 years (mid-2006).
 Which commodity would have higher returns?

 Go ahead and write this from scratch in the /extra folder as a view.
 We're just going to use the BigQuery charting tool, so we'll need to pivot on the commodities.